A simple explanation of what roof renovation takes.

 Most importantly, you may even have a few pointers for your roofing contractor after digesting this information.
 Either way, happy roofing everyone!

 Want to have a roofing expert take a look at your roof?
-If you live in the Cincinnati suburbs you can get a free inspection and consultation from the professionals at Roofing Annex!
-We know what it takes to renovate in towns like Indian Hills and Mason, Ohio.
+If you live in the Cincinnati or Chicago suburbs you can get a free inspection and consultation from the professionals at Roofing Annex!
+We are intimate with neighborhoods like Batavia and Lemont, Illinois that have a great deal of discontinued shingles, storm damage, and remodeling needs.
+Roofing Annex knows know what it takes to renovate in towns like Indian Hills and Mason, Ohio.
 Steep slope residential & commercial roofing mastery, Insurance Claim Advocacy™, financing options, and the best warranties out there are what make us the leaders of our industry.